wurmlab/genomicscourse/2016-BIO721P/practicals/reference_genome/assembly.md

         ├── [405K]  reads.pe2_fastqc.zip
         └── [ 126]  WHATIDID.txt
 ```

+Now download the resulting file to your Desktop computer, and have a look at the file.

 What does the FastQC report tell you? ([the documentation clarifies what each plot means](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)).
 For comparison, have a look at some plots from other sequencing libraries: e.g, [[1]](img-qc/per_base_quality.png), [[2]](img-qc/qc_factq_tile_sequence_quality.png), [[3]](img-qc/per_base_sequence_content.png).